pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 One of Gentoo's major weaknesses is the lack of a shared implementation that natively supports bindings to other languages for core, specification-level features such as dependency format parsing.
-Due to this deficiency, over the years I've seen the same algorithms implemented in Python, C, Bash, Go, and more at varying levels of success.
+Due to this deficiency, over the years the same algorithms have been implemented in Python, C, Bash, Go, and more at varying levels of quality and completeness.

 Now, I must note that I don't mean to disparage these efforts especially when done for fun or to learn a new language; however, it often seems they end up in